ekaterinatao/Tutorial_projects/project_4/README.md

 - Common features were renamed and datasets were concatinated using 'inner' method.
 - Rows containing more than 2 nans were removed.
 - Duplicates were removed.
-- Checking for outliers was performed using 3-sigm rule.
+- Checking for outliers was performed using 3-sigm rule and medical thinking.
 Outliers were removed.
 - Different types of visualisation were performed.